Wellness Tips for Each Trimester

 Wellness Tips for First Trimester

-• Listen to your body: Rest when you need it—don't fight the fatigue
+• Listen to your body: Rest when you need it—fatigue is your body's way of telling you to slow down

-• Eat small, frequent meals: This helps manage nausea and maintains blood sugar
+• Eat small, frequent meals: Many women find this helps manage nausea and maintain blood sugar (discuss with your provider)

-• Gentle exercise: Walking, swimming, or prenatal yoga can boost energy
+• Gentle exercise: With your doctor's approval, activities like walking, swimming, or prenatal yoga may help boost energy

 Second Trimester (Weeks 13-26): The Golden Period